Épisodes

 PROUDLY SUPPORTED BY CREAM OF THE CROP

 Cream of the Crop is a two day conference, providing an opportunity for women in the dairy industry to come together to learn, connect and grow.
 Recognising the contribution, regardless of their role, they make to the industry and their wider community.
-Save the Date for the 30-31st of July.
-More details are coming soon, so keep an eye on Instagram or Facebook or check it out on the Website
+Over 110 incredible women joined us in Northern Victoria in 2024, and we are excited to announce we are heading to Warragul in Gippsland on July 29th & 30th 2025.
+Keep an eye on Instagram or Facebook or check it out on the Website for all of the details.

 In the spirit of reconciliation we would like to acknowlegde the Traditional Custodians of country throughout Australia and their connections to land, sea and community.
 We pay our respect to their Elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples.